Planar Graphs of Girth at least Five are Square $(\Delta + 2)$-Choosable: Proof of Main Theorem

 \section{Proof of Main Theorem}

-Let $\Delta_0=2,689,601$ and let $k \geq \Delta_0$.
+Let $\Delta_0=1,730^2+1=2,992,901$ and let $k \geq \Delta_0$.
 To prove Theorem~\ref{th:main}, it suffices to prove that every plane graph $G$ of girth at least five with $\Delta(G) \leq k$ is square $(k+2)$-choosable.
-Assume, for a contradiction, that this does not hold, and consider a counterexample $G=(V,E)$ with the fewest possible edges.
+Assume, for a contradiction, that this does not hold, and consider a counterexample $G=(V,E)$ that minimizes $\card{V}+\card{E}$.
+We fix an embedding of $G$.
 Let $L$ be a list assignment of $(k+2)$ colors to each vertex of $G$ such that $G^2$ has no $L$-coloring.
 We reach a contradiction, by showing that $G$ must contain some subgraph $H$ such that every $L$-coloring of $(G\setminus E(H))^2$ can be extended to an $L$-coloring of $G^2$; such an $H$ is \emph{reducible}.
-An unusual feature of our proof is that we don't use the discharging method.
+An unusual feature of our proof is that we do not use the discharging method.
 Instead, we use only the fact that every planar map has a vertex of degree at most 5.

 A vertex $v$ of $G$ is \emph{big} if $\deg(v)\ge \sqrt{k}$, and otherwise $v$ is \emph{small}.
 The sets of big and small vertices of $G$ are denoted, respectively, by $B$ and $S$.
 Further, let $S_i = \{v\in S: |N_G(v) \cap B|=i\}$, i.e., small vertices with exactly $i$ big neighbors.
 By Lemma 1.4, $\mad(G)<\frac{10}3$, so $|E(G)|<5|V(G)|/3$.
 Thus, only a tiny fraction of $V(G)$ can be big vertices.
 Likewise, by planarity $\bigcup_{i\ge 3}S_i$ has size linear in the number of big vertices, again a very small fraction of $|V(G)|$.
 Hence, the vast majority of $V(G)$ is the subset $\bigcup_{i=0}^2S_i$.
 We show that $S_0$, the set of small vertices with only small neighbors, induces an independent set.
 Thus, we can decompose the planar embedding into regions, each defined by a pair of big vertices.
 We prove that any region with many vertices is reducible.
 To complete the proof, we show that some big vertex $v$ is adjacent to few regions (here we use that every planar map has a vertex of degree at most 5), so $v$ must be adjacent to a region with many vertices.